-- Timothy Tokarsky acquired his experience while serving on the Governance, Human Resources and Compensation committee of the following companies in the past: Brightscope, Effenco, Sportlogiq and Mirametrix. - Michael Fizzell acquired his human resources experience over the past 15 years while acting in several senior management positions and has been involved in the recruitment and the management of employees. - Francis (Frank) Séguin acquired his experience as a corporate director and while acting in several senior management positions over the past 32 years at Magna, including as President of Magna Closures and Mirrors.
-He also acquired experience while serving on the Governance, Human Resources and Compensation committee of FormerXBC Inc.
+- Timothy Tokarsky acquired his experience while serving on the Governance, Human Resources and Compensation committee of the following companies in the past: Brightscope, Effenco, Sportlogiq and Mirametrix. - Michael Fizzell acquired his human resources experience over the past 16 years while acting in several senior management positions and has been involved in the recruitment and the management of employees. - Anne Darche acquired her experience while serving on the Governance, Human Resources and Compensation Committees of 48North Cannabis and DavidsTea.
+She currently also serves on the GHRC committees of Premier Tech and Deschênes Group.